ozgun/ozgun.github.io/_posts/2008-10-19-naming-conventions-in-Ruby.md

 layout: post
 ---

-It’s good to follow Ruby convetions while writing Ruby programs.
-In this short tutorial I will a cover a few rules about naming variables, methods, classes and modules in Ruby.
+It’s good to follow Ruby convetions when writing Ruby programs.
+In this short post, I'll cover a few rules about naming variables, methods, classes and modules in Ruby.

 ### Global Variables

-Golabal variables in Ruby start with a dollar sign: `$`
+Golabal variables in Ruby start with a dollar(`$`) sign.

 {% highlight ruby %}
 $i_am_a_global_variable